Dharma-09/Multi-Cloud-price-calculator/README.md

 - The idea is to have all cloud provider pricing costs on one single page.

-- Forndend deployment on Netlify and backend deployment on Ec2, which is built in Python using the boto3 Amazon pricing API.
+- Forndend deployment on Netlify and backend deployment on Ec2, which is built in Python using the boto3 Amazon pricing API...

 Tech used
 AWS EBS